glennhenry/cs-notes/docs/intro.md

 #### AI Chatbot Software

 - Assisted with few AI tools [Assistant Poe](https://poe.com), [ChatGPT](https://chat.openai.com/), [Bard](https://bard.google.com/). **Most of the source here are also from AI**.
-I combined what the resources say with extra explanation from AI bots (or paraphrasing).
+I combined what main resources say with extra explanation from AI bots.
+They are heavily used for paraphrasing.

-#### Online Courses and Media Source
+#### Online CS Resources

-- Various online resource were used in the creation of this site, I try to include all resource in each section.
-These resources act as the curriculum of what should I learn and the structure of what a topic contains.
+- Various online resource were used in the creation of this site.
+These sources are included in each note.
+The fact that some information may come from myself after reading from arbitrary source.
+These resources mainly act as the curriculum of what should a topic contains and definitely for the information itself.

 #### Additional Resources

 - [GitHub](https://github.com/) - For storing and hosting this site.

 ### TODO :

+For simplicity, TODOs are placed here instead of something like GitHub issues.

 - **[add]** : add new notes
 - **[update]** : update existing notes